 In addition to directing the Colorado School of Clinical Herbalism from 2012-2020 and managing Elderberry’s (a Rocky Mountain herbal education center in Paonia, Colorado), Lisa has also served as Adjunct Professor of Pharmacognosy at the Southwest College of Naturopathic Medicine, and has lectured and taught classes at numerous schools and conferences.
 She is the author of Herbal Constituents, 2nd Ed., a popular textbook on practical phytochemistry for natural health practitioners, which is used by herbal schools and universities worldwide.

 Lisa is available for lecturing and consulting in medicinal plant chemistry, synergy, formulation and product development for the herbal, hemp, and natural products industries.
-View Lisa’s CV by clicking on the button below.
+Click below for Lisa’s CV.